icewolfz/jiMUD/docs/preferences.md

 - `Backup save` what to save when using remote backup systems
 - `Backup load` what to load when using remote backup systems
 - `Backup all profiles` backup all profiles or just enabled profiles
+- `Replace characters on load` Replace all matching characters and related setting files

 ## Advanced > Connection